Klitschko brothers: Vitali Klitschko

 Having never been knocked down, Vitali Klitschko is widely regarded as the tougher fighter of the two.
 His 87% knockout percentage is one of the best knockout-to-fight ratios of any champion in heavyweight boxing history.
 Vitali was also known for being unusually dominant in his fights, having almost never lost a round in his professional career as a boxer.
+During his time as WBC champion, Vitali Klitschko was described as being the best of his time, and George Foreman stated that he has the best straight left in the division.

 Throughout his career, Vitali has defeated 15 boxers for the world heavyweight title, the fifth-most in history (tied with Lennox Lewis), including two – Corrie Sanders and Danny Williams – for The Ring world heavyweight championship.
 Klitschko is one of nine boxers to defeat at least ten different fighters for the world heavyweight title.
 He is the only heavyweight boxer to have reigned as world champion in three different decades.
 Klitschko and George Foreman are the only heavyweight boxers in history to defend a world title after turning 40.

-As of August 2022, BoxRec ranks Vitali as the 16th greatest heavyweight fighter of all time.
+As of April 2025, BoxRec ranks Vitali at No. 96 among the greatest fighters of all time, pound for pound.
 According to BoxRec, Vitali has defeated 7 previously undefeated fighters with a combined record 135–0–3 (95 KOs) – these seven included Alben Belinski (professional record 5–0, five KOs coming into the fight), Ed Mahone (21–0–2, 21 KOs), Timo Hoffmann (22–0, 13 KOs), Chris Arreola (27–0, 24 KOs), Kevin Johnson (22–0–1, 9 KOs), Odlanier Solis (17–0, 12 KOs) and Manuel Charr (21–0, 11 KOs).

-During his time as WBC champion, Vitali Klitschko was described as being the best of his time, and George Foreman stated that he has the best straight left in the division.
+Vitali has defeated 7 current or former world champions throughout his career.
+Those included heavyweight champions Herbie Hide, Corrie Sanders, Shannon Briggs and Samuel Peter, two-weight world champion Tomasz Adamek and cruiserweight champions Orlin Norris and Juan Carlos Gomez.

 At the end of 2004, Vitali was honoured with the Hero of Ukraine Order of State, the highest Ukrainian honour, for his achievements and contributions to the development of Ukrainian sports.
 In 2010, Vitali was awarded the German Cross of the Order of Merit, the highest German honour, for his social and political engagement.
 In 2013, Klitschko was awarded the Georgian Presidential Order of Excellence.
 In 2018, Vitali was inducted into the International Boxing Hall of Fame.
 He was elected in his first year of eligibility.